pyunity/pyunity/README.md

     > python setup.py install

 Its only dependencies are PyOpenGL, PySDL2,
-GLFW, Pillow and PyGLM.
+Pillow and PyGLM.
 Microsoft Visual
 C++ Build Tools are required on Windows for building yourself.
+GLFW can be optionally installed if you would like to use the GLFW window provider.

 ### Links